Where is the ground?

 It’s easy!
 We are one of the most centrally located non-league grounds in London!

 By car: Simply type in the postcode ‘SE22 8BD’ into your SatNav device.
-We have some limited car parking at the ground, and there is also plenty of on-street parking in the locality, within a five minute radius, but please check for any local parking restrictions.
+We have some limited car parking at the ground, and there is some on-street parking in the locality, within a five minute radius, but please check for any local parking restrictions.

 By train:The nearest stations are East Dulwich, which is a five minute walk; or Denmark Hill; which is a ten minute stroll, or a short bus ride.

-From East Dulwich station: Turn left, past the pizza shop and then chip shop.
+From East Dulwich station: Turn left, past the pizza shop and then Morley's.
 Go through the park at the bottom of the hill and you will see the ground.
 For midweek games, when the gates are closed, walk halfway up the hill and turn left at the lights.

 From Denmark Hill station: Turn left, this is Champion Park.
 You will see a bus stop opposite the Salvation Army Training College.
 Any bus from here passes the ground, three stops away.
 Or walk past the bus stop, turn right and up the slight incline on the main road.
 Over the lights at the top of Dog Kennel Hill, and the ground will be on your right, halfway down the hill, turning into Edgar Kail Way.